johncarlomaula/john-carlo.github.io/project5_telco.md

 ### [Data Modeling](https://github.com/johncarlomaula/telco-churn-project/blob/main/telco_model.md)

 Due to the binary nature of the response variable, I decided to use logistic regression to build my predictive model.
 I used the testing set to measure its performance, which resulted in a **79.0% accuracy**.
 While the accuracy is pretty good, the model has a low **sensitivity of 46.9%**.
-This means that more than half of customers who churned were misclassfied.
+This means that more than half of customers who churned were misclassified.

 Thus, I decided to improve the model in two different ways: